Interstate 90 in Washington: Seattle–Bellevue express lanes

 From 1992 to 2017, Interstate 90 had a 7.45 mi network of express lanes from Downtown Seattle to Mercer Island and I-405 in Bellevue, including a set of reversible lanes on the Hadley floating bridge controlled by gates.
 Prior to their closure, the express lanes carried an annual average of 15,000 vehicles per day.
 The I-90 reversible express lanes were permanently closed on June 4, 2017, and were replaced by high-occupancy vehicle lanes on the outer lanes of the floating bridge.
-The right of way will be used for the East Link Extension, a light rail line between Seattle and Redmond that is scheduled to open in 2024.
+The right of way will be used for the 2 Line, a light rail line between Seattle and Redmond that is scheduled to open in 2025.

 The west end of the network was at the intersection of 5th Avenue, Airport Way, and Dearborn Street in the International District, adjacent to the Union Station complex and Lumen Field.
 The bi-directional, two-lane highway was joined by ramps from the Downtown Seattle Transit Tunnel, which carried Eastside bus routes through downtown until 2019, and continued along the north side of I-90 across its interchange with I-5.
 The express lanes crossed under the freeway's westbound lanes on the north side of Beacon Hill, continuing east in the median.
 The express lanes crossed Rainier Avenue on three overpasses, with the outer two serving as the bus-only approach and platform for the Rainier Freeway Station.

 Through the Mount Baker Tunnel and on the Homer M. Hadley Memorial Bridge, the express lanes changed into a uni-directional reversible layout with three lanes, while a cross-weave interchange allowed buses to re-enter the mainline lanes and high-occupancy vehicles and single-occupant Mercer Island traffic into the express lanes.
 On Mercer Island, the express lanes had exits to 77th Avenue Southeast, 80th Avenue Southeast, and Island Crest Way, as well as a westbound entrance from the mainline HOV lanes.
 The 80th Avenue Southeast ramp was converted to a HOV-only westbound offramp for the mainline lanes in 2012.
 The eastbound-only express lanes then crossed the East Channel Bridge and merged back into the mainline HOV lanes, with ramps that served Bellevue Way and I-405.

 During the last years of operation, the reversible portion of the express lanes carried westbound traffic from 6 a.m. to 12:30 p.m. and eastbound traffic from 2 p.m. to 5 a.m. on weekdays.
 The express lanes remained opened to eastbound from Friday afternoon to 5 a.m. on Monday, except for special weekend events.
 The express lanes changed direction at midnight prior to 2012, when the I-5 express lanes were automated, allowing for a single crew to be used for both systems.